Virtual Connection Details

 Layer 3 Routed VCs

-ECX Fabric has pre-defined policies which will mark local preference on BGPBorder Gateway Protocol.
+ECX Fabric has defined policies which mark local preferences on BGPBorder Gateway Protocol.
 A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet prefixes based on the received community value from customers.

 While this will not result in dropped traffic by itself, the combined actual and simultaneous usage of all the services could cause drops.

-Implementation example: User has a single 1G port and has provisioned two services to two separate providers (Blue for 100M, Orange for 500M), and a primary and secondary 500M service to Green that requires redundancy.
-If the primary and secondary VCs are set to active/active, and all services are sending the maximum amount of traffic, customers may experience random packet drops.
+Example: User has a single 1G port and has provisioned two services to two separate providers (Blue for 100M, Orange for 500M), and a primary and secondary 500M service to Green that requires redundancy.
+If the primary and secondary VCs are set to active/active, and all services are sending the maximum amount of traffic, customers might experience random packet drops.